gauravagnihotri/behavioral_cloning/README.md

 * [Linux Simulator Link](https://d17h27t6h515a5.cloudfront.net/topher/2017/February/58ae46bb_linux-sim/linux-sim.zip)

-The following resources can be found in this github repository:
+###Files Submitted & Code Quality

+####1.
+Submission includes all required files and can be used to run the simulator in autonomous mode

+My project includes the following files:
+* model.py containing the script to create and train the model
-* drive.py
+* drive.py for driving the car in autonomous mode
-* video.py
-* writeup_template.md
+* model.h5 containing a trained convolution neural network
+* writeup_report.md or writeup_report.pdf summarizing the results

 ## Details About Files In This Directory